Gary is a long standing member of the Wharfedale Group, and has long experience of car restoration work. This is the story as told by Gary.

 Here's to many more years of fun and friendship!!

-Unfortunately the car received some back end damage last year, fortunately no one was hurt, and there was no structural damage to the car.
+Unfortunately the car received some back end damage in 2016, fortunately no one was hurt, and there was no structural damage to the car.
 TRBITZ was the repairer of choice and off the car went.
-I think John was hoping he might see it back in time for the October Autumn Leaves Run, but as ever in these thing it wasn't to be.
+I think John was hoping he might see it back in time for the October Autumn Leaves Run, but as ever in these things it wasn't to be.
 John picks up the story below.

 Ended up using Swillington Trailer hire and can thoroughly recommend them.
 No problem picking trailer up, getting car on trailer at TR Bitz and then the Kia Sportage of our son pulled car and trailer fine over the M62.
 So, so glad I decided not to drive it back as weather across the top was horrible.
 As we were running a bit late to return trailer I decided to go direct to yard, take TR off, return trailer and then drive TR the short distance back home, that was a mistake!!!!!